 Being in The U.S. Navy

 Joining the U.S. Navy introduced me to the real world and changed my direction in life.
 While I was in my final year of college, military service was the last thing on my mind.
 Little did I realize at that time that within two years I would be beginning Navy recruit basic training.
 In this article, I explain my motives for going into the U.S. Navy in 1967.

 Why I Enlisted in The U.S. Military

 I guess you would call it not wanting to face reality or being very naïve.
-When I was a college senior during 1965-1966, I was so sure of getting admitted into a medical school that I didn't take a draft exemption test which many of my senior classmates were taking.
+When I was a college senior in 1965 and 1966, I was so sure of getting admitted into a medical school that I didn't take a draft exemption test that many of my senior classmates were taking.
 At that time, the U.S. still had a draft, and young men aged 18 without exemptions were liable for conscription into the U.S. Army.
 It was a scary thought about going into the Army because the Vietnam War was escalating and most of the soldiers being sent for combat in South Vietnamese jungles were young draftees.

 In June of 1966, I took a pre-induction physical exam at the Selective Service System Center in my home county, Elkhorn, in Wisconsin.
 Still, I had pipe dreams about avoiding military service, even though I had not been accepted into any medical schools.
 I had, however, been accepted into the University of Michigan for graduate work in chemistry.